Community Health Planning and Costing Tool

 Intended Users: Community health program managers, planners, and policy makers.

 Advantages: The user-friendly, open-source, spreadsheet-based tool is designed for use in low- and middle-income countries.
 The dynamic nature of the tool allows the user to easily modify key variables (e.g. target populations, incidence rates, and service delivery platforms) and immediately determine the changes in program costs for up to five projection years.

 Results: The tool automatically produces the following key results:

-- Total program costs for baseline year and ten-year projections;
+- Total program costs for baseline year and five-year projections

-- Key drivers of costs and cost categories as a percent of total costs; and
+- Key drivers of costs and cost categories as a percent of total costs

-- Ten-year projections of financing (and financial gaps) with sources of funding.
+- Five-year projections of financing (and financial gaps) with sources of funding

 The results can be used for the following types of analysis:

 - Planning and budgeting a new package, additions, or changes to a package or geographical expansion of a package

 - Comparing cost efficiency and effectiveness of different service delivery platforms